happytm/BatteryNode/README.md

 - To test the code at minimum 1 remote ESP32 and 1 ESP32 Gateway device are required.
 - One device (always on and mains powered) use gateway sketch and another device (sleeping most of the time and battery powered) use remote code.
+- Please format flash as LittleFS file system and upload data folder within Simple Gateway folder.
+- New remote device will show up with device ID 246 but the device ID can be changed to any other unused ID on network from web interface or MQTT client.
 - There can be as many as 100 battery powered devices which can send data to one gateway device.
-- Web interface is started at IP 192.168.4.1 and shows graphs of sensor data from whole network, It also allows to issue commands to any remote device on network.
+- Web interface is started at IP 192.168.4.1 if connected to AP named "ESP" and shows graphs of sensor data from whole network, It also allows to issue commands to   any remote device on network.

 ### Command structure: